 The majority of the Museum's collection is on permanent display in exhibition spaces protected and preserved by the Museum on the site of the former Fort D. A. Russell in the town of Marfa, Texas.
 In addition to maintaining and preserving the collections, the Museum supports a broad range of educational programs that include special exhibitions, artists in residence, internships, student and family art classes and workshops, lectures and performances, and regular publications.
 The Museum has developed a Master Plan which encompasses the conservation, restoration, maintenance and long-term development of the Museum's permanent collections and programs in accordance with the principles of Donald Judd.
-As part of the Master Plan, the Museum incurred professional fees of approximately \$1.6 million during 2021 for the restoration of the John Chamberlain Building.
+As part of the Master Plan, the Museum incurred professional fees of approximately \$38 thousand and \$1.6 million during 2022 and 2021, respectively, for the restoration of the John Chamberlain Building.